 3.1.
 Principles of personal data processing

 The processing of personal data by the Company is subject to the principles of legality, good faith, and transparency and to minimizing data.
-The personal data processed are limited to what is necessary about the purposes for which they are processed.
+The personal data processed is limited to what is necessary about the purposes for which it is processed.
 Personal data is collected for specific, explicit, and legitimate purposes and is not further processed in a way incompatible with those purposes.
 Personal data is accurate and, if necessary, kept up to date.
-Personal data shall be stored in a form that allows the identification of the data subject for a period not longer than necessary for the purposes for which the personal data are processed.
-Personal data shall be processed in a way that ensures an appropriate level of security of personal data, including protection against unauthorized or unlawful processing and against accidental loss,
+Personal data shall be stored in a form that allows the identification of the data subject for a period not longer than necessary for the purposes of which the personal data is processed.
+Personal data shall be processed in a way that ensures an appropriate level of security of personal data, including protection against unauthorized or unlawful processing and against accidental loss.

 3.2.
 Categories of data subjects.